MA French and English Literature

 We are unique in Scotland in offering students a full academic year abroad within the four-year honours programme, regardless of whether you spend the year studying or working.

-Our language programmes are also extremely flexible.
-In Years 1 and 2, you will choose option courses from a wide range of disciplines in addition to your core subjects, giving you the breadth of education valued by graduate employers worldwide.
+Our language programmes are flexible.
+In Years 1 and 2, as well as your core subjects, you will choose option courses from a wide range of disciplines.
+You will then specialise as you progress through your honours years, the first of which you will spend abroad.

 One of the most attractive characteristics of this four-year programme is its flexibility.